One of the great things about Ashbourne is the excellent and enduring relationships between staff and students.

 MA Medieval Studies (UCL); BA History (UCL)

-As well as teaching History and Media Studies at Ashbourne Wesley runs a very popular Critical Theory seminar with James Wilkes, English teacher and Head of Faculties.
+Wesley teaches History and co-runs a very popular weekly Critical Theory seminar with James Wilkes, English teacher and Head of Faculties.
 Wesley is also responsible for research development for teaching at the college.

 BSc (Hons) Physics (Imperial College London)